How many times have you said the following phrase regarding your diet?

 If we suddenly reduce our calories to insane levels and hope for the best, we will typically lose weight in the initial 1-2 weeks (a combination of water loss and the fact our body didn’t see the drop coming), but the body will respond by adjusting the rate at which you burn calories.

-This is where you diet plays a pivotal role…
+This is where nutrition plays a pivotal role…

 Ever done a crash diet and found yourself four weeks in, starving but losing no more weight?

 The body is the smartest machine you or I will ever operate.
 It’s a living, breathing, learning computer.
 And the further away you get from your body fat set point, the more efficient it becomes at functioning on a lower calorie intake.
 (3)

 Ultimately, it doesn’t give a flying f**k what you want to look like.

 Its only focus is staying alive, and it loves the status quo, so it will do its best to learn how to survive on less fuel if necessary.

 The leaner you become, the more efficient it becomes.